Skip to main content

 Additionally, for more detailed information on refineries, you can request a sample of our Asia Refineries Dataset

-In 2011, the government published its Renewable Energy Development Strategy, which focuses on small scale renewables (biofuels, biogas, solar energy, wind, small hydropower).
-The government aims to increase the share of renewables (excluding large hydro) to 30% of the total energy consumption by 2025 (ambition confirmed in the new PDP 2020-2030).
-The government targets 400 MW of small hydro, 33 MW of solar, 73 MW of wind, 58 MW of biomass and 51 MW of biogas capacity by 2025.
+The Renewable Energy Development Strategy (2011) focused on small scale renewables (biofuels, biogas, solar energy, wind, small hydropower).
+The government aimed to increase their share to 30% of the total energy consumption by 2025 (ambition confirmed in the new PDP 2020-2030).
+This goal will not be attained as renewables reached 18% of total consumption in 2024 (all met by biomass).

 Interactive Chart Lao Share of Renewables in Electricity Production (incl hydro)